DrDaveTurner/HPC-User/episodes/message-passing.md

 ::::::::::::::::::::::::::::::::::::: objectives
 - Learn about message-passing in distributed-memory computing.
-- What are the strengths and limitations of this approach?
+- Understand the strengths and limitations of this approach.
 ::::::::::::::::::::::::::::::::::::::::::::::::